 In general terms, a subsidy is present when one benefit option (e.g., optional form of payment or commencement date) is more valuable than another.
 This can include plan provisions such as early retirement subsidies that are provided in the annuity form of payment but are not included in the corresponding lump sum payments.
 This section of the practice note, however, focuses on subsidies introduced when benefits are converted from their normal form using an actuarial equivalence basis that relies on interest or mortality rates that differ from the valuation assumptions.
-Such a subsidy may either be positive, when the pension obligation for someone electing the normal form, or negative, when the pension obligation for someone electing the normal form is greater.
+Such a subsidy may either be positive, when the pension obligation for someone electing the optional form exceeds the pension obligation for someone electing the normal form, or negative, when the pension obligation for someone electing the normal form is greater.